Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 `bind`: Originally meant the **Berkeley Internet Name Domain (BIND)** software, which is the original and widely used DNS resolver and server suite developed at Berkeley in the early days of the Internet.
 It’s a legacy term that stuck.
 Nowadays, it simply means *ask the DNS servers listed above (127.0.0.1 and ::1) if the name wasn’t found in /etc/hosts*.

 `search home.arpa`: If you type just a short hostname within a command (like, `ping myserver`), *from the router command line*, the system will try appending `.home.arpa` to it, making it `ping myserver.home.arpa`.
-This just expedites resolving names from the router in your home network automatically.
+This just expedites resolving local hostnames *from the router*.

 *(RFC 8375 `home.arpa` is recommended.
 It provides a dedicated, reserved, and safe domain for local home use.
 Of course, you may replace with a custom domain name of your choosing)*